rdinch/MathResourceStudio-Help/docs/tutorials/change-the-program-options.md

 Folders

-The Folders area provides a way to customize the default folders for saving and accessing things like document files, clipart and epigraphs.
+The Folders area provides a way to customize the default folders for saving and accessing things like document files, clip art and epigraphs.

 Click the open file folder icon to the right of each folder location box to browse for the new folder location you would like to set as the default for each item.